charest/contra/docs/tutorial.md

 Learn By Example
 ================

+In this tutorial, many of the basic language features of Contra.
+Once you finish this tutorial, see the more [advanced one](advanced.md) to learn about the powerful parallel programming features.

 ### Hello World

 There is no predefined *main* function in Contra.
 A program may be comprised of a simple